Export Control survey

 - Weapons of Mass Destruction (WMD) purposes, namely for chemical, biological or nuclear weapons or other nuclear explosive devices or means for their delivery (WMD End-use Controls); or

-See the guidance below to check whether any of these Controls apply to your activities.
+Please review the guidance below to check whether any of these types of controls might apply to your activities.

 Military End-use Controls

 The countries currently subject to such embargoes are listed on the Government's website on trade sanctions, arms embargoes, and other trade restrictions.
 For example, it remains important to note that restrictions apply to exports to China and to Russia.

-The same Controls apply to dual-use items that may be intended for use as parts of military goods that had been illegally exported from the UK, irrespective of their destination.
+The same export controls apply to dual-use items that may be intended for use as parts of military goods that had been illegally exported from the UK, irrespective of their destination.

 WMD End-use Controls

 You must not export any items if you suspect, or have been informed, that those items might be used to make biological, chemical, or nuclear weapons of mass destruction, or their means of delivery, e.g. ballistic missiles or bombers and supporting systems and technology.
 It is important to note that WMD end-use controls can render transfers or disclosures made wholly within the UK as licensable transactions.

 - The brokering of controlled dual-use items intended for WMD purposes;